matoos32/nodejs-samples/prototypes/README.md

 The app logs the new instances with default values and the same instances after assigning and freezing.

-As a final step, the app demonstrates the immutability by testing if it can assign a value to a property.
+The app then demonstrates the immutability by testing if it can assign a value to a property.
 This operation fails as expected in a try/catch block.

+The app then repeats assignment operations by using spread syntax to copy enumerable properties.

 ## See Also